nickjj/orats/README.md

 been added.

 It also compares the mtime between your playbook and the latest one relative to the version you have installed.

+If you renamed your playbook file to something other than `site.yml` then you can pass it into the outdated command with the `--filename=mycustomfilename` flag.
+It will work with and without the `.yml` extension.

 ## Base